-Whether you’re buying roses or toilet tissue, when it comes to stocking the yacht for a charter trip, proper use of the Advance Provisioning Allowance (APA) can be a bit of a mystery for crew.
+Whether you’re buying roses or toilet tissue, when it comes to stocking up for a luxury yacht charter trip, proper use of the Advance Provisioning Allowance (APA) can be a bit of a mystery for crew.

 Depending on which charter contract is used, a FYBA (Florida Yacht Brokers Association) Demise Contract or a MYBA (Mediterranean Yacht Brokers Association) Charter Agreement, there are subtle but important differences regarding the crew’s rightful use of the APA.
 According to Lara-Jo Houghting (“LJ” to those of you who know her), a charter manager with Northrop and Johnson, crew commonly misallocate APA funds for certain items including flowers, cleaning supplies, sundries, crew food, service providers and off-yacht excursion expenses.